About Varda Bar-Kar

-Award-winning director Varda Bar-Kar has directed over forty productions, including documentaries, episodic television, web series, short films, branded content, and viral videos.
-Varda was born in London, England, and had lived on three different continents by the time she was ten years old.
-Her international upbringing provides her with a truly global perspective.
-She is an activist filmmaker focusing her lens on meaningful stories exploring the breadth and diversity of the human condition.
-She faces society’s challenges with an uplifting approach that speaks into possibility.
+Award-winning director Varda Bar-Kar is of Jewish descent born in England, to a South African mother and a Romanian father.
+She had traveled the world and lived in Israel, the United Kingdom, and the United States by the time she was ten years old.
+Her international upbringing provides her with a global perspective and a deep appreciation and love for diverse peoples and cultures.
+She is an “artivist” filmmaker focusing her creative lens on meaningful stories exploring the breadth and diversity of the human condition.
+She faces society’s challenges with an uplifting approach that speaks to possibility.

-Varda is on the board of NFMLA and a member of the Directors Guild of America (DGA), the International Documentary Association & Film Fatales.
+Varda is a Ryan Murphy’s Half Foundation Director Mentee, a Rockefeller Foundation Bellagio Resident, a Jewish Film Institute Resident, a NewFilmmakers Los Angeles Board Member, and a member of the Directors Guild of America (DGA), the International Documentary Association (IDA), and Film Fatale.

 During breaks from her filmmaking, Varda enjoys biking, hiking, making art, reading, and exploring the world with her husband Patrick Scott Bennett and their grown daughters, Paloma and Raven.